drexpp/GitAutoPusher/README.md

 # GitAutoPusher
-A bash file for automatization of pushing repository changes to git.
+A bash file for the automatization of pushing repository changes to git.

 - **Windows** [link](GitAutoPusher.bat)
 - **OSX & Linux** [link](GitAutoPusher)